-Over-inflate Tires - Increase tire pressure to perhaps 40 psi or to the maximum cold pressure specified on the sidewall.
+Over-inflate Tires - Increase the tire pressure on older cars with 65, 70 & 75 profile tires to 40-45 psi.
+On later model Corvettes with 55, 50, 45, 40 & 35 profile tires inflate to at least 51-60 psi.
 This will offset the pressure drop with ambient temp.
 Flat spotting from storage is less of an issue with today's radial tires.
-Any flat spotting that does occur usually diminishes quickly with a few minutes of normal driving.
-Some say to put the car on blocks, but with modern independent suspension, it's not good to leave it 'unsprung' for long periods.
+Any flat spotting that does occur usually but not always diminishes with a few minutes of normal driving.
+Some say to put the car on blocks, but with modern independent suspension, it is not good to leave it 'un-sprung' for long periods.
 (Note that suspension bushings are always torqued at normal ride height.)

-Gas Up - Fill gas tank with fresh, premium fuel preferably without ethanol.
-A partially filled tank will corrode from condensation and ethanol attracts moisture from the air.
-Add a gasoline stabilizer such as Stabil before putting in the gas.
+Gas Up - Fill the gas tank with fresh, premium fuel, preferably without ethanol.
+A partially-filled tank will corrode from condensation and ethanol attracts moisture from the air.
+Add a gasoline stabilizer such as "Stabil" before putting in the gas.
 Run the engine a while to make sure that the stabilized gas has filled the entire fuel system.

-Battery - Clean cable connections, battery tray and hold down brackets.
+Battery - Clean the cable connections, battery tray and hold-down brackets.
 Top off with distilled water unless the battery is sealed.
 Newer Corvettes (1984 to present) have a number of onboard circuits drawing power when the ignition is "off".
-A battery maintainer such as a Battery Tender (1.25 amp) or Schumacher (1.5 amp), will fully charge the battery and automatically maintain the optimal charge level without overcharging.
+A battery trickle charge maintainer, such as a Battery Tender Plus (12V/1.25A), Schumacher (6V or 12V/1.5A), or these "10 Best Battery Maintainers - Nov.
+2018," will fully charge the battery and automatically maintain the optimal charge level without overcharging. [ V/A is the volt/ampere rating]